silk-framework/silk/silk-workbench/silk-workbench-openapi/conf/description.md

       "detail": "Human-readable error message"
     }

-For a detailed documentation of the complete error schema and a more complex example, check the `Default error format` endpoint.
+For a detailed documentation of the complete error schema and a more complex example, check the `defaultErrorFormat` endpoint.

 </details>